volcanocyber/victor-docs/docs/source/usage.rst

 Registration
 ------------

 To gain access to VICTOR, you must first register.
-Currently, we are authenticating users through Github, and thus all users are required to possess an account.
+Currently, we are authenticating users through Github, Gmail, or Outlook, and thus all users are required to possess an account of one of the three.
 To register, please visit the VICTOR website_ and click on the *Sign Up* button on the right of the menu.
 This will direct you to a form where you can provide the neccesary information.
+Please note that the authentication process is manual, and thus may take up to 24 hours to complete, possibly longer during weekends or breaks.

 .. _website: https://victor.ldeo.columbia.edu